freedomotic/fd-developer-manual/docs/source/getting-started/development-environment.rst

 Git repository is an SDK
 ------------------------

-The GIT repository is a complete SDK with all you need to code and test your Freedomotic plugins.
-Once compiled for the first time open the **freedomotic-core** project with your favourite IDE and start it to try Freedomotic.
+The Git repository is a complete SDK with all you need to code and test your Freedomotic plugins.
+Once compiled for the first time, open the **freedomotic-core** project with your favourite IDE and start it to try Freedomotic.

-To develop your own plugin you can start from the **hello-world** example project included in *GIT_ROOT/plugins/devices/hello-world*.
+To develop your own plugin, you can start from the **hello-world** example project included in *GIT_ROOT/plugins/devices/hello-world*.

 Open it in your IDE, make some changes and compile.
-It will be automatically installed into Freedomotic runtime (**freedomotic-core** project).
+It will be automatically installed into the Freedomotic runtime (**freedomotic-core** project).
 Just start **freedomotic-core** to try your latest changes.

 Javadoc
 --------
-Please refer to
+Please refer to:

 * `freedomotic-core <https://freedomotic.github.io/javadoc/freedomotic-core/>`_
 * `freedomotic-model <https://freedomotic.github.io/javadoc/freedomotic-model/>`_